Cham script: Final consonants

 Cham does not employ a virama to suppress vowels.
 Final consonants are indicated in one of three ways: an explicit final consonant letter, a combining diacritic mark, or by ꨥ.

 Independent vowels

 Six of the initial vowels are represented with unique letters:

 Dependent vowels

 Other initial vowels are represented by adding a diacritic to the letter ꨀ (a).
 The same diacritics are used with consonants to change their inherent vowel:

 Numerals

 Cham has a distinctive set of digits:

 Other symbols

 Unicode

 Cham script was added to the Unicode Standard in April, 2008 with the release of version 5.1.

 The Unicode block for Cham is U+AA00–U+AA5F:

+Sample text

+Below is a sample text in Cham, in Rumi, Jawi, and Cham scripts.
+This text is the translation of a famous Vietnamese short poetry.